catherineruoxiwu/notes/SE 350/midterm-prep/midterm-prep.md

     return -1;
 }
 ```
-11. **Fork bomb**: call `fork` repeatedly until the number of processes spawned is too high for the system to manage.
+11. **Fork bomb**: A malicious program calls `fork` repeatedly, and the number of processes spawned is too high for the system to manage.
 To defend, we can set limit to (1) total number of processes a user may create, and (2) the rate a use spawns a new process.

 ## Threads
 1. **Thread info** (5): state; saved context; execution stack; local variables; access to resources (shared with all threads in the process)